Nicholas Birrell

 CS First Boston Australia

-planned and built from inception a highly successful wholesale investment
+and built from inception a highly successful wholesale investment management

-management business.
-At the time I left, the company had about $2 billion
+business.
+At the time I left, the company had about $2 billion under

-under management in equity, fixed interest and balanced accounts and employed
+management in equity, fixed interest and balanced accounts and employed about

-about 20 people.
-As well as having overall responsibility for the management
+20 people.
+As well as having overall responsibility for the management of the

-of the company, I managed fixed interest portfolios and continued to provide
+company, I managed fixed interest portfolios and continued to provide top

 clients. |